Rochester Lancers (1967–1980): Fixing scandal

-A few days after the conclusion of the 1979 season, goalkeeper Shep Messing was quoted in New York Post stating there was an attempt to fix the final score of the Lancer's August-11 match against New England Tea Men, with each team giving the other a goal to allow both teams to qualify for the post-season playoffs.
+A few days after the conclusion of the 1979 season, goalkeeper Shep Messing was quoted in New York Post stating there was an attempt to fix the final score of the Lancer's August-11 match against the New England Tea Men, with each team giving the other a goal to allow both teams to qualify for the post-season playoffs.
 The Lancers were winning the match 2–0 when the offer was allegedly made.
 The game ended with the same score after a goal by Šegota was disallowed due to a Lancer foul in the penalty area.
 After several Lancers players denied any knowledge of the scheme, Mike Stojanović said Tea Men keeper Kevin Keelan had made the offer to him, and he was just forwarding the offer to Messing.
 Spokesman Vince Casey for the Tea Men denied the event occurred and the league announced it would investigate the matter.
 According to Tea Men GM Keating, Keelan said Stojanović had made the suggestion, which Keelan said he refused.
 During an interview with ABC television, Messing told Jim McKay he believed the suggestion was made in jest and nothing had been arranged.
 The incident was satirized in a Tank McNamara comic strip.
 In October 1979, it was predicted the investigation would continue into the next calendar year; NASL Commissioner Phil Woosnam was planning to question the players involved and the journalists who reported the incident.
 In June 1980, Woosnam announced the league investigation had determined no fixing has occurred but that Stojanović suggested to Messing the teams exchange goals, and that Messing should have immediately reported the incident.
 Both players were fined undisclosed sums.